jaanga/jaanga.github.io/demo/doug-d/render-csv-file/README.md

 ### Vision

-* Reappropriate and re-imagine iconic works of art - and familiar objects - in highly accessible, manipulatable ways
+* Re-appropriate and re-imagine iconic works of art - and familiar objects - in highly accessible, manipulatable ways

 ## Wishlist

+* 2020-01-11 ~ Theo ~ Put models in a resizable room that adjust to phone orientation
 * 2019-11-17 ~ Theo ~ save even more useful options in location hash
 * 2019-11-17 ~ Theo ~ Add capture mouse or finger interactions - not just text input - to update location hash